Porgramming-Hero-web-course/batch-4-assignment-1-nurhossainfarid/README.md

 **Problem 07:** In this problem create a Car class include getCarAge that return the car's age based on the current year.

 **Problem 08:** In this problem create a validateKeys(obj: T, keys: (keyof T)[]) function that return true if all of the specified keys exist in the object, otherwise , it should return false.
 Here use every() method for solve this problem.

+**Blog 01:** In this Blogs section, talk about The significance of union and intersection types in Typescript.

 ## Developer guide

 * Clone the project in your local machine